 A brachioplasty or arm lift is a surgery designed to re-lift the sagging upper arm skin.
 This procedure is typically done in patients that have lost a significant amount of weight from either bariatric procedures or pregnancy.
-These patients may also be candidates for “lifting” procedures on the thighs or possible abdominoplasties.
-When some or all of these procedures are performed together they may sometimes then be called a body lift.
+Often times the excess skin can be very uncomfortable and often referred to as, “bat wings”.
+Dr. Shaun Parson performs bracioplasty procedures to help men and women alike to restore a more firm, evenly contoured upper arm appearance.

 When Dr. Parson is finished with your surgery he will place you in a special compressive dressing with gauze.
 Your arms may initially be swollen, and bruised.
 This should quickly resolve over the following 7-10 days.
 Pain should not be severe, and is usually well controlled with the pain medication that is prescribed.